codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 modification.
 In order to achieve this, any OS-specific code must be incorporated into a lower-level abstraction layer or handled by the run-time environment.
-Although future possibilities are endless, the current focus is on providing support for:
+Although future possibilities are endless, the current focus is on providing support for:1

 - Standard desktop and embedded Linux
 - Real-time Linux (PREEMPT_RT)